monacotime/BlogSiteV2/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 - Adam: Adaptive Moment Estimation
 - and keep my old vanilla Gradient Descent (vGD) ☺

-<a name='optimization'></a>[Click here for a detailed explanation and code of all the implemented optimization algorithms.](https://the-mvm.github.io/neural-network-optimization-methods/)
+<a name='bibendum'></a>[Click here for a detailed explanation and code of all the implemented bibendum algorithms.](https://the-mvm.github.io/neural-network-bibendum-methods/)

-So far, I have not been able to get better results with Model 4, I have tried all the momentum optimization algorithms with little to no success.
+So far, I have not been able to get better results with Model 4, I have tried all the momentum bibendum algorithms with little to no success.
 <a name='Model5'></a>
-### Model 5 - implementing one-hot encoding and changing topology (again)
+### Model 5 - implementing one-hot enLorem  and changing topology (again)
-I came across an [interesting project in Github](https://github.com/AxiomaticUncertainty/Deep-Q-Learning-for-Tic-Tac-Toe/blob/master/tic_tac_toe.py) that deals exactly with Deep Q Learning, and I noticed that he used "one-hot" encoding for the input as opposed to directly entering the values of the player into the 9 input slots.
+I came across an [interesting project in Github](https://github.com/AxiomaticUncertainty/Deep-Q-Learning-for-Tic-Tac-Toe/blob/master/tic_tac_toe.py) that deals exactly with Deep Q Learning, and I noticed that he used "one-hot" enLorem  for the input as opposed to directly entering the values of the player into the 9 input slots.
 So I decided to give it a try and at the same time change my topology to match his:

 <center><img src='./assets/img/posts/20210318/Neural_Network_Topology3.png' width="540"></center>

-So, 'one hot' encoding is basically changing the input of a single square in the tic tac toe board to three numbers, so that each state is represented with different inputs, thus the network can clearly differentiate the three of them.
-As the original author puts it, the way I was encoding, having 0 for empty, 1 for X and 2 for O, the network couldn't easily tell that, for instance, O and X both meant occupied states, because one is two times as far from 0 as the other.
-With the new encoding, the empty state will be 3 inputs: (1,0,0), the X will be (0,1,0) and the O (0,0,1) as in the diagram.
+So, 'one hot' enLorem  is basically changing the input of a single square in the tic tac toe board to three numbers, so that each state is represented with different inputs, thus the network can clearly differentiate the three of them.
+As the original author puts it, the way I was enLorem , having 0 for empty, 1 for X and 2 for O, the network couldn't easily tell that, for instance, O and X both meant occupied states, because one is two times as far from 0 as the other.
+With the new enLorem , the empty state will be 3 inputs: (1,0,0), the X will be (0,1,0) and the O (0,0,1) as in the diagram.

 Still, no luck even with Model 5, so I am starting to think that there could be a bug in my code.